T-Tomczyk/No-Fluff-Jobs-Reports/README.md

-# NoFluffJobsAnalyzer
+# No Fluff Jobs Reports
-No Fluff Jobs is an IT-oriented job board.
-NoFluffJobsAnalyzer scrapes the job offers posted, collects the data, and produces various reports and statistics.
+This application collects, stores, and analyzes job offers posted on the IT-oriented job board called No Fluff Jobs.